felixlopz/hubrise-test-task/content/apps/uber-eats/en/user-interface.md

 To view the current status, you need to refresh the page by clicking **Refresh**, in the top right corner.
 The **Latest refresh** date will update when the information is retrieved.

-The **Location** section clearly identifies the Uber Eats store connected to the Uber Eats Bridge, with its URL link, its postal address and contact eMail.
-It shows if the restaurant is `open` as well as the banner used to illustrate it.
+The **Location** section identifies the Uber Eats store connected to the Uber Eats Bridge, with its URL link, postal address, contact email and the banner displayed on the Uber Eats website.
+It indicates whether the restaurant is open or closed at the time of the refresh.

-The **Integration** section shows if the HubRise integration is `enabled` and if HubRise, considered by Uber Eats as an EPOS, is `online`.
-It also confirms if an Uber Eats menu has been `uploaded from HubRise`.
+The **Integration** section shows if the HubRise integration is enabled and if HubRise, considered by Uber Eats as an EPOS, is online.
+It also confirms whether an Uber Eats menu has been uploaded from HubRise.
+HubRise can only update one menu per restaurant: if you have more than one menu on Uber Eats, this section will show a warning.

 ![System request page on Uber Eats Bridge](../images/026-en-2x-uber-eats-status-page.png)